vlytsus/boot-jms/README.md

 </dependency>
 ```
 Please rebuild and restart application after that.
-If you repeat last test without usernames you will notice that JMS messages are not processed because rollback was propagated to JMS by JTA Manager.
+If you repeat last test (without usernames) you will notice that JMS messages are not processed.
+There will be no corresponding logs like "received payload: <JMS received User : null>" because rollback was propagated to JMS by JTA Manager too.

 * http://localhost:8081/users/transactional/create
 * http://localhost:8081/users/transactional/with_clone/create